dodona-edu/dodona-edu.github.io/en/references/tested-judge/template-description/README.md

 ```

 ## Custom variables
-When you use a name frequent in the text, you can define a variable in Make,
+When you frequently use a name in the text, you can define a variable in Mako,
 the advantages is avoiding multiple function calls that returns the same value.

 ### Example